The night of Tenerife Christmas on January 05 of 2018 by the ancient historical fort Castillo San Felipe was a memorable one.

 The Dia de Reyes January 06 of Theophany as well as the night before with the Cabalgata of los Reyes Magos will never be replaced by Father Christmas.
 The German tradition of celebrating December 24 wont have a chance either to take over in Spanish speaking countries.
 The magic of the three Magi is to go on.

 Pork meat alias Carne de Fiesta is to be expected but everything else goes.
 However, there is the Roscón de Reyes, while Turón and almonds are given during the entire season.
-The Roscón is made with dried, candied fruit, sugar, eggs and flower.
+The Roscón is made with dried, candied fruit, sugar, eggs, yeast, butter, milk and flower.

 Otherwise, the Father Christmas cult between December 24 and 25 is there to stay, too.
 And not only because of tourists with that tradition, as you may very well guess...